TANTALIZING TREASURES AWAIT ON SLO CAL’s ANTIQUE TRAIL

 The land of vintage clothing and collectibles

-Their flagship store boasts three whole floors of different vendors in an building near as old as the merchandise, all adding to the experience.
+Their flagship store boasts three whole floors of different vendors in a building near as old as the merchandise, all adding to the experience.
 Be prepared to lose yourself in the nostalgic details of the past because your memories will come flooding home and you’ll forget the beach across the street.
 You’ll find a hodgepodge of vintage clothing and collectibles here.
-Come in for dolls, vintage jewelry, art, clothing, tools, books, toys, records and musical instruments, as well as garden art and one of a kind curios.
-This shop and it’s sister store just down the block will enchant you for hours.
+Come in for dolls, vintage jewelry, art, clothing, tools, books, toys, records and musical instruments, as well as garden art and one-of-a-kind curios.
+This shop and its sister store just down the block will enchant you for hours.
 152 N Ocean Ave.
 Cayucos, CA 93430.

 The land of objet d’arts

-The not so little sister of Remember When, this large warehouse has different dealers than the main three story building and sells fabulous vintage objet d’arts and lots of tomorrow's antiques.
-Make it a two-stop day to browse this collection of collectables and tchotchkes.
+The not so little sister of Remember When, this large warehouse has different dealers than the main three-story building and sells fabulous vintage objet d’arts and lots of tomorrow's antiques.
+Make it a two-stop day to browse this collection of collectibles and tchotchkes.
 36 N Ocean Ave., Cayucos, CA 93430.

 The land of rambling variety